 Engagement in the production and development of autonomous vehicles is increasing.
 Nvidia’s cockpit infotainment systems based on next-generation AI should keep their growth rates in the automotive space.

-In early 2020, Nvidia announced at GTC Europe that it will include Nvidia’s Drive AGX Xavier solution.
+In early 2020, Nvidia announced at GTC Europe that it would include Nvidia’s Drive AGX Xavier solution.
 The solution provides level 2 + assistance in driving.
 The integration of 360-degree surround perception and driver monitoring makes this possible.

 General Motors (GM)

-It is true that the mass layoff announcement of General Motors (GM) on November 26 changed its strategic direction within the automotive sector.
+Indeed, the mass layoff announcement of General Motors (GM) on November 26 changed its strategic direction within the automotive sector.

 While traditional suppliers of car parts will suffer as GM staff will be let go, GM is likely to accelerate the development of self-driving car units.
 The Orion plant of GM, Michigan, is a natural location for the production of self-driving cars, as electric vehicles are already being produced.

-GM is committed to the trend of self driving.
+GM is committed to the trend of self-driving.
 GM and its car unit, Cruise, attracted $5 billion in investment between May 2018 and October 2018.
 GM pushed that amount ahead of Waymo, Uber, and Lyft.

 The restructuring of GM could distract the company from the development of its auto.
 Glitches in driverless cars may also delay the market release of the company.
 But if management recognizes the resources needed to drive technology development, GM has an opportunity to succeed in ADAS space.

-Aptiv PLC (NYSE: APTV) has been awarded several customer awards recognizing the company’s advanced safety, electrification and connectivity innovations.
+Aptiv PLC (NYSE: APTV) has been awarded several customer awards recognizing the company’s advanced safety, electrification, and connectivity innovations.
 It won a business award for its six highly scalable Level 2 + ADAS systems with a major North American OEM.
-Auto parts suppliers are pivoting their business towards solutions for software, computing and integration.
+Auto parts suppliers are pivoting their business towards solutions for software, computing, and integration.
 This transition is due to Aptiv’s reservation of new business.

 Given the forward price-earnings ratio of APTV 13.5, markets seem to have ignored this company’s growth potential in self-driving cars.
 If investors look beyond the macro challenges of APTV stock and value the technology portion of the business, Aptiv will be undervalued.